 What is Inpatient Treatment?

-Inpatient treatment is a form of substance abuse treatment where the individual lives at the facility for the duration of their treatment.
+Residential treatment is a form of substance abuse treatment where the individual lives at the facility for the duration of their treatment.
 It is very often the second step in the treatment process, proceeding detox, and for individuals who have attempted to get sober in the past and relapsed, or individuals who have extensive addiction issues, this is usually the best choice in terms of treatment options.

 Inpatient allows the individual to be removed from their daily living environment for a period of time, usually around a month, so that they can begin to experience a life without drugs or alcohol in a surrounding that is conducive to their recovery and offers them the support they need.